fmars/n00bGPT/README.md

       - Position embedding: seq_len * emb_dim
   - Note that, it seems LLM folks usually call emb_dim as model_dim.
   - We also need to multiple the first 3 by the number of layers.
 Confirmed by a friend, who cannot reveal the actual number, this calculation is right and will get to hundreds of billions under production setup.
-- How can PyTorch autograd compute the grad for a particular row in a embedding table?
+- How can PyTorch autograd compute gradients for specific rows in an embedding table?
-  - Transformer (and all other use cases as well) doesn't use entire embedding table but some of rows during each training batch.
+  - Transformers (and other use cases) don't utilize the entire embedding table but only specific rows during each training batch.
 So the gradient and weights update should only happen to those rows
   - TODO look into how does Pytorch implement such partial-tensor.
 I thought it's computed at tensor level.
 - In text generation (e.g. ChatGPT) how does transformer know when to stop generating new words?
-  -   Transformer generates a new word at a time.
-Some API takes num_word_to_generate as input for inference.
-If it's not provided (which is the case in ChatGPT), how does it know when to stop.
+  - The Transformer generates words one at a time.
+Some APIs take "num_words_to_generate" as input for inference.
-  -   I suspect there is a special token, e.g. session end, etc. Generation stops when such token is generated.
+  - My guess is, in the case of ChatGPT, where this input is not provided, a special token, like an "end of sentence" token, signals the model to stop generating new words.
 - What is an autoregressive language model?
-  - Autoregressive model in statistics, refers to the model that makes prediction for a time series data based on previous data point in the time series
+  - In statistics, an autoregressive model predicts a time series data point based on previous data points in the same series.
-  - Auto refers to self: model uses its own output from previous prediction as input for generating the next word
+  - In language models, "auto" refers to self, meaning the model uses its own output from previous predictions as input to generate the next word.
-  - Regressive refers to looking backward: model use previous data point to predict next data point
+  - "Regressive" indicates looking backward, as the model uses previous data points to predict the next data point (word).

 - What is Beam search in LLM/sampling?
-  - When generate the next word, instead of always use the highest probability one, it pick top k words and generate k sequences.
+  - In Beam search, instead of always selecting the word with the highest probability, the model picks the top k words and generates k sequences in parallel.
-  - In next step generates k sub-sequence for each sequence thus in totally k*k sequences
+  - In the next step, k sub-sequences are generated for each sequence, resulting in k * k sequences in total.
-  - It then runs pruning and only keep top-k quality sequence
+  - The model then applies pruning and keeps only the top-k quality sequences.
-  - And repeat above steps
+  - This process is repeated until the desired length or condition is met.

 - What loss function does it use?
-  - Different tasks use different loss functions
+- Different tasks in Transformers use different loss functions.
-  - Cross entropy for language translation.
-Think of as a classification problem.
-Next work can be thought of as the label.
-And the output of the model is the probability of each word in the vocabulary.
+- For language translation, it uses cross-entropy, treating it as a classification problem where the next word is the label, and the model output is the probability distribution over the vocabulary.